ramdesh/iot-starter-for-android/README.md

 ##Prerequisites
 Required:
 - An [IBM Bluemix](https://ace.ng.bluemix.net/) account.
 A 30 day trial account is free.
-- An Internet of Things service registered in Bluemix.
+- An Internet of Things Foundation service registered in Bluemix.
 - An Android SDK installation

 ##Installation